npm/cli/docs/content/configuring-npm/npm-shrinkwrap-json.md

 would prevent end users from having control over transitive dependency updates.

-Additionally, if both `package-lock.json` and `npm-shrinkwrap.json` are present in a package root, `package-lock.json` will be preferred over this file.
+If both `package-lock.json` and `npm-shrinkwrap.json` are present in a package root, `npm-shrinkwrap.json` will be preferred over the `package-lock.json` file.

 For full details and description of the `npm-shrinkwrap.json` file format, refer to the manual page for